The Swashbuckler Rogue in D&D 5e operates with speed, elegance, and charm.

 You might choose to dual-wield and gain a second chance at landing a Sneak Attack before taking your free Disengage action to adjust your positioning.

-With the Rakish Audacity ability, you also gain a couple other very valuable abilities when you decide to hoist the Jolly Roger at level 3!
+With the Rakish Audacity feature, you also gain a couple of other very valuable abilities when you decide to hoist the Jolly Roger at level 3!

-The first benefit is simple but great: you add your Charisma modifier to your Initiative rolls.
-Your odds of going early in the combat greatly improve with this!
+This first benefit is simple but great: you add your Charisma modifier to your Initiative rolls.
+Your odds of going early in the combat greatly improve with this which is vital to getting and maintaining the best positioning in combat.

-Getting bonuses from your Dexterity, Charisma, and any other sources is something with major effects on your character’s role in combat!
-There are few substitutes for the tried-and-true strategy of hitting the enemy fast and hard!
+Getting bonuses from your Dexterity, Charisma, and any other sources is something with major effects on your character’s role in combat.

-Now, the Rogue no longer needs advantage on the attack roll.
-If they are within 5 feet of their target, don’t have disadvantage on their roll, and there are no other enemies within 5 feet of the Swashbuckler, they get to add their Sneak Attack damage!
+Now, you no longer need advantage on your attack roll.
+If you are within 5 feet of your target, don’t have disadvantage on your roll, and there are no other enemies within 5 feet of you, you get to add your Sneak Attack damage!

-There are now very few scenarios in which the Rogue won’t be able to add their Sneak Attack dice to their damage roll.
-By dancing around their enemies to keep their positioning, the Swashbuckler is poised to cut deep with every successful attack roll!
+There are now very few scenarios in which you won’t be able to add your Sneak Attack dice to your damage roll.
+By dancing around enemies to keep their positioning, the Swashbuckler Rogue is poised to cut deep with every successful attack roll!

-Combine that with what we covered in the Sneak Attack Guide and you’ll be a beast!
+Combine that with what we covered in our Sneak Attack Guide and you’ll be a beast!

 The Swashbuckler Rogue is just as charming as they are dangerous.
 This shows through with the Panache ability that they gain at level 9.